Utah High School Student Dies After Being Shot With Blank Prop Gun

 For the full story, click here.

-7 Responses to “Utah High School Student Dies After Being Shot With Blank Prop Gun”
+7 thoughts on “Utah High School Student Dies After Being Shot With Blank Prop Gun”

 Fortunately, he held the gun at such an angle that the blast did no other damage than remove a swath of hair, and left a red trail along the side of his head.
 Proving to this somewhat astonished parent that even smart kids can do some really dumb things.